seyyah09/task-manager-api/README.md

 02.09.2023 - authentication with passport & jwt integrated; register and login endpoints and functions created

+09.09.2023 - /id/usertasks endpoint added with related controller and service functions and authorization controls to get the tasks of the user with a given id.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).